-Each room has a phone for receiving phone calls only.
-Outgoing calls can be made at any pay phone around.
 Students staying in the dormitory must follow the dormitory regulations.
 All rooms are equipped with the following essentials: beds, desks, study chairs, closet, locker, fan, shoe cabinets, microwave, sofa, TV, air conditioners, internet phone, internet LAN and bathroom.
+Each room has a phone for receiving phone calls only.
+Outgoing calls can be made on a student's personal cell phone or a pay phone.
 Laundry rooms are located in B1 of each dorm.
-Students should personally bring any items which they believe are essential during their stay in Korea such as a PC or notebook computer.
-The dorms are locked between 12:00 and 5:00 a.m. and curfew is strictly enforced.
+The dorms are locked between midnight and 5 a.m. and curfew is strictly enforced.

 If the applicant is willing, the Office of International Affairs and Public Relations at Sogang University will assist in locating a suitable boarding house in the proximity of the university.
 Please ask the Office for International Programs about fees for this type of housing.